vmarin93/adventofcode_2024/README.md

   - `part1.py`: My Python solution for the first part of the day's puzzle.
   - `part2.py`: My Python solution for the second part of the day's puzzle.

-- The `utils/` directory contains reusable helper functions or classes, if applicable.

 ---

 ## 🧑‍💻 How to Run the Solutions